 Simotleet (answer: mistletoe)

-Hand out a sheet to each person that would like to play and let the competition begin!
+Hand out a sheet to each person (or you could mail out a worksheet in advance of a virtual holiday party) and let the competition begin!
 A perfect coordinating prize to award the winner is a Christmas storybook.
 Or how about a beautifully designed Minted journal, since they are so good with words and the English language?

 How to Play: There are so many Christmas movies it’s hard to keep track of them all.
 While many of us have seen airings of these movies on TV every December, would you be able to identify the movie poster?
-Grab images from 20 or 25 popular movie posters and paste them on one sheet of paper.
+Grab images from 20 or 25 popular movie posters and paste them on one sheet of paper or create a PowerPoint presentation to display them digitally.
 Using a photo editing tool (or simply a black marker), cross out the name of the movie on the poster.
-Hand out the sheets and see if partygoers can correctly name the movie in this variation of Christmas trivia.
+Hand out the sheets or display the presentation on your monitor and see if partygoers can correctly name the movie in this variation of Christmas trivia.

 Here is a list of possible movies to include on your worksheet:

 How to Play: This game is very simple and should only take a few minutes.
 You could use this game as a way to pick teams for future games or a quick icebreaker to get the holiday festivities started on the right track.
 Purchase a bag of large puffy marshmallows.
 Have two contestants take turns stacking one marshmallow on top of the next until the tower falls over.
 The person responsible for causing the tower to fall is then out.
-You could also play this game with a large group and eliminate a player after each round.
+You could play this game with the full family and eliminate a player after each round.

-How to Play: This game is best played in the comfort of your own home, or a close friend or family member’s home.
+How to Play: This game is best played in the comfort of your own home.
 Select your favorite Christmas movie and create some rules for when everyone takes a sip of their alcoholic beverage.
 Be sure to read through our list of some great Christmas cocktails you could make.
 For example, if you are watching the Grinch, you could take a drink every time a word starting with “Who” is said.
 Remember not to overdo it and drink responsibly.

 How to Play: Find out who has the best sense of smell.
 Blindfold contestants and have them smell Christmas-themed objects that have been placed in different mason jars or little boxes.
-They can then write down what their guesses are.
+If you’re planning to host a virtual party, you can mail identical sealed boxes to each participant’s home.
+Players can then write down what their guesses are.

 Possible scented items include: